vas3k/vas3k.club/README.md

 [vas3k.club](https://vas3k.club) is a platform with private and paid memberships that has emerged around the [vas3k.ru](https://vas3k.ru) blog and satellite chat rooms.
 It's not a typical IT community with tutorials and framework reviews, but rather more of a lifestyle one.
 We are trying to build a peaceful and useful ecosystem, which the Internet has lost a long ago.
 Therefore, we carefully select and filter new members and do not seek wild growth.

-Our values: honesty, fair share, respect for other members, rationality, friendliness and usefulness.
+air share, respect for other members, rationality, friendliness and usefulness.
 We have a zero-tolerance policy on anonymity, insults and toxicity.
 But we always try to stay in touch with reality, so we're also not tolerant of witch hunting and call-out culture.

 We're a bullshitless community!